ninoNinkovic/LiveStamps/README.md

   3. You may add custom keys here if you like
 ```

-**By default LiveStamps updates dynamic stamps on save, to disable:**
+**Note, By default LiveStamps updates dynamic stamps on save, to disable for safety:**

 ```
 Rightclick -> LiveStamps -> Preferences -> Update On Save